devanshuruhela/react-native-feedback-hub/README.md

   feedbackButtonPosition={{bottom:30, right: 30}}
-  additionInfo={`UserId:${data.userId}`} // You can send addition Info along with feedback Detail enabled={condition...} // pass true to enable for All users
+  additionInfo={`UserId:${data.userId}`} // You can send addition Info along with feedback Detail enabled={condition...} // pass true to enable for All users showFloatingButton = true, // by default true enableScreenRecording = true, // by default true enableScreenShot = true, //by default true
 >
     <App/>
 </FeedbackHubProvider>